bitcart/bitcart-docs/deployment/raspberrypi.md

 # Raspberry Pi Deployment

-Raspberry Pi is a good low-power solution to host BitcartCC at home.
+Raspberry Pi is a good low-power solution to host Bitcart at home.
 It is quite cheap and you can use it to build a lot of custom stuff.

 We recommend using the latest RPI4, but RPI3 would be good too.

-What's good is: BitcartCC can work with any RPI flavour, even 1 GB RAM is enough to run BitcartCC.
+What's good is: Bitcart can work with any RPI flavour, even 1 GB RAM is enough to run Bitcart.
 Though we recommend picking up a bit more (2 GB) just to avoid slowdowns.

 As for the disk, SD card, USB memory or SSD - it doesn't matter, just know that SSD is usually faster.
 Basically any disk on the market should have enough space (10 GB)